 Giving Compass’ Take:

 • Pacific Standard reports on infections with Naegleria fowleri, the so-called brain-eating amoeba.
-And although they are extremely rare, they are also extremely deadly.
+While rare, it is also deadly.

 Composed of a single cell, amoeba seem harmless enough: They look like playful critters waltzing under the spotlight of a microscope until they come upon a group of bacteria.
 Then, these previously innocuous amoeba suddenly morph into sinister blobs, engulfing the bacteria and slowly ripping them apart with a bevy of digestive enzymes.
 It’s hard to cry over murdered bacteria, but the digestive power of amoeba is the stuff of nightmares when it plays out in a human brain.